How Aid Works

 We use a standard method to carefully review your family’s financial circumstances and establish an expected contribution from you and your parents.
 If we determine that you cannot meet the student budget based on that calculated amount, we will award or recommend scholarships, grants or other resources to help you.

-The average amount of Scholarship and Grant from all sources received by need-based aid recipients in the current freshman class is $49,220.
-This includes $43,628 average scholarship from Stanford as well as grant funds received from federal, state and private resources.
-The table below shows the average scholarship and grant by income range for students whose families live in the United States.
+The average amount of Scholarship and Grant from all sources received by need-based aid recipients in the current freshman class is $58,494.
+This includes $52,030 average scholarship from Stanford as well as grant funds received from federal, state and private resources.
+The table below shows the average total scholarship and grant by income range for dependent students whose families live in the United States.

 |*most who qualify have 2 (or more) children in college|